Skip to content

 The Ryder Cup, a prestigious biennial team competition between Europe and the United States, has also been hosted in Ireland.
 The K Club in County Kildare was the venue for the 2006 Ryder Cup.
 These world-famous competitions have helped to establish Ireland as a premier destination for golfers of all skill levels.

-In addition to being renowned for its beautiful golf courses, Ireland has also produced several world-class professional golfers who have made their mark on the international stage.
-Notable Irish golfers include Rory McIlroy, Padraig Harrington, Shane Lowry, and Graeme McDowell, among others.
+In addition to being renowned for its beautiful golf courses, Ireland has produced several world-class professional golfers who have made their mark on the international stage.
+Notable Irish golfers include Rory McIlroy, Padraig Harrington, Shane Lowry, and Graeme McDowell.

 Tip/Kick the Can

 Kick the Can has been a popular game since the 1930s.
 For many years, it has been widespread.
-Tag, Capture the Flag, and Hide and Seek are all combined into one exciting game.
-The game’s goal is to “arrest” all the players by identifying them in their hiding places.
+Tag, Capture the Flag, and Hide and Seek combine into one exciting game.
+The game aims to “arrest” all the players by identifying them in their hiding places.
 You can play Kick the Can with at least three and up to twenty players.

 Whoever is ‘it,’ a player is tasked with finding everybody, stands at the Can, counting to 20, while the rest of the players flee to hide.
 ‘It’ goes on the hunt once the counting is over.
 Everyone caught is sent to ‘jail,’ but if someone manages to ‘Tip the Can’ before being held captive, they can free one of their comrades.
 The last hider standing wins.